 Floria Tosca, a beautiful opera diva, tries to save her lover's life by giving herself to the dreaded chief of police, Baron Scarpia.
 The situation turns deadly, and even Scarpia's murder may not stop his diabolical plan.

-Performed in Italian with English supertitles.
+conducts this timeless classic.
+Alternate cast and conductor (dates to be announced) featured on select performances.Performed in Italian with English supertitles.
 Supertitles may not be visible from the rear of the orchestra.

 The performance runs approximately 2 hours, 40 minutes, with two 20-minute intermissions.